-ONE ON ONE: Tuan Andrew Nguyen on Daniel Joseph Martinez
+One on One: Tuan Andrew Nguyen on Daniel Joseph Martinez

-Tuan Andrew Nguyen on
+By Tuan Andrew Nguyen

 “I CAN’T IMAGINE EVER WANTING TO BE WHITE.”
 Daniel Joseph Martinez will forever be known for this sequence of eight words, strategically split up and printed onto a series of admission badges for the 1993 Whitney Biennial.